 Texas Baptist’s Staff:

-In addition to preaching on a wide range of biblical subjects, Leighton regularly travels to churches and ministry events to conduct seminars that specialize on soteriological apologetics.
+Dr. Leighton Flowers was named the Director of Apologetics for Texas Baptists in 2016.
+In addition to preaching on a wide range of biblical subjects, Leighton regularly travels to churches of all sizes to conduct seminars that specialize on apologetics.
 He has participated in debates with leading apologists and led training conferences for the BGCT Annual Convention, Conclave, Apologetic Conferences and the SBC Annual Convention.

-Leighton earned a Bachelors Degree in Applied Theology from Hardin-Simmons University (1997); a Masters of Divinity with Biblical Languages from Southwestern Baptist Theological Seminary (2000); and completed his Doctorate in Ministry Leadership at New Orleans Baptist Theological Seminary.
+Leighton earned a Bachelor’s Degree in Applied Theology from Hardin-Simmons University (1997); a Masters of Divinity with Biblical Languages from Southwestern Baptist Theological Seminary (2000); and completed his Doctorate at New Orleans Baptist Theological Seminary (2016).

 - Cynthia Atherton serves as the Lead Ministry Assistant and works to coordinate the administrative details and registration for the unApologetic Conferences.